 With the increase in cyber-attacks, typically ransomware, it is noteworthy that many ransomware attacks use RDP as an attack vector.
 Below are the stats for the last quarter of 2020:

 Needless to say, one must be vigilant when using RDP either for personal use or in a corporate environment.

 Remote desktop vulnerabilities arise due to weaknesses or flaws in the design of RDP or the implementation.
 Since RDP allows users to interact with and control the remote machine, there are no limits to what an attacker can accomplish once that initial connection is made via RDP.
 To make matters worse, RDP vulnerabilities are “wormable”, which means that the exploit code can self-replicate from one machine to another resulting in the entire network being compromised.
-This is one of the main reasons why RDP vulnerabilities are used as one of the most common attack techniques in the spread of ransomware.
+This is one of the main reasons RDP vulnerabilities are used as one of the most common attack techniques in spreading ransomware.

 The most common RDP vulnerabilities that attack exploit are:

 - Unrestricted Port Access

 Windows desktops are password-protected, and the users can usually set easy to remember passwords themselves unless password complexity is implemented using the active directory.
 Thus, leaving the remote desktop login vulnerable to brute-forcing and credential stuffing attacks.

 Windows Remote Desktop Protocol has had many known vulnerabilities over the years.
 As with any software, individuals and system administrators must keep RDP updated to patch the existing vulnerabilities.